Trace Systoles and Sink Constant: Trace Systoles

-When $S$ is a closed surface, one can show that the function $\rm{tys}$ is bounded on the character variety and attains its maximum.
-We denote by $\rm{Tys} (\Sigma)$ this maximum.
+When $\Sigma$ is a closed surface, the function $\rm{tys}$ is bounded on the character variety and attains its maximum, that we denote by $\rm{Tys} (\Sigma)$ this maximum.
 When $\Sigma$ has boundary components, the fundamental group $\pi_1 (\Sigma)$ is a free group and the function $\rm{tys}$ is unbounded on the whole character variety.
 However, one can consider its restriction on relative character variety with prescribed traces on the boundary.

 If $\Sigma$ has $p$ boundary components, with $c_1 , \dots , c_p \in \pi_1 (\Sigma)$ representing loops around each boundary, and we let $\mathfrak{B} = (b_1 , \dots , b_p) \in \C^b$, we can consider

 So we can define $\mathrm{Tys}_{\mathfrak{B}} (\Sigma)$ as the maximum of $\rm{tys}$ on $\mathfrak{X}_{\mathfrak{B}} (\Sigma)$.